-7.3.2 Health, Safety and NutritionQualifications of Provider and Assistants
+2.3.2 Health, Safety and Nutrition Qualifications of Provider and Assistants

-- A. Medical Requirements for Providers - GFCCH providers must adopt policies and procedures consistent with the Rhode Island Department of Health's Rules and Regulations Pertaining to Immunization and Communicable Disease Testing in Preschool, School, Colleges or Universities, 216-RICR-30-05-3;RI Department of Health's Rules and Regulations Pertaining to Immunization and Communicable Disease in Preschool, School, Colleges or Universities (216-RICR-30-05-3);.Provider shall be at least twenty-one (21) years of age and shall show evidence of meeting one of the following criteria:

-- a.
-Providers are required to maintain documentation of current immunizations for children in their care unless these children attend public, private, or parochial schools approved by the Rhode Island
+- A. Medical Requirements Requirements for Providers - FCCH providers must adopt policies and procedures consistent with the Rhode Island Department of Health's Rules and Regulations Pertaining to Immunization and Communicable Disease Testing in Preschool, School, Colleges or Universities, 216-RICR-30-05-3; Provider shall be at least twenty-one (21) years of age and shall show evidence of having successfully completed the following: - a.
+Providers are required to maintain documentation of current immunizations for children in their care unless these children attend